Six Marys Chapter 7

 Q.10: Who were those three women?

-Eu: They were Lee Deuk-sam, Kim Soon-cheol [real names], and Yang Yun-shin* [alias].
-It was later that Park Cheong-sook [real name], joined the crowd around Sun Myung Moon.
-She was then married to the owner of a chaebol [a Korean conglomerate] who joined us.
-Moon was just eyeing his property.
+Eu: They were Lee Deuk-sam, Kim Soon-cheol [real names], and Yang Yun-shin [alias?].
+Sun Myung Moon especially cherished Park Cheong-sook [real name] who joined a little later.
+He married her off to the owner of a chaebol [a Korean conglomerate] to gain access to his assets.
 [His name was Choi Seong-mo.]

 ❖ Photo added: